 Garbage Piles Up to Waist Height Near Kuta Beach

-The Government’s Response: Temporary Solutions, Long-Term Uncertainty
+The Government’s Response: Temporary Measures, Long-Term Uncertainty

 The long-term solution is to build a Waste-to-Energy facility in Benoa, which is expected to process 1,200 tons of waste daily.
 However, even if construction proceeds smoothly, it will take several years to become operational.